 At the end of the measurements, a report signed by the manufacturer giving the test results and including a detailed PD analysis shall be issued.
 The test shall be successfully passed if the report proves that no critical PD is present in the tested object; by “critical partial discharge” it is meant here a discharge within the insulation of the object under test, excluding all external discharges that can be present during the AC voltage test, e.g. corona discharges due to HV electrodes, conducting leads, etc. related to the test setup.

-It must be pointed out that the proposed protocol aims at focusing on the whole PD phenomenon, rather than solely on PD pulse amplitude.
+It must be emphasized that the proposed protocol aims at focusing on the whole PD phenomenon, rather than solely on PD pulse amplitude.
 Indeed, by stating that the test is passed if the report proves that no critical PD is present, the protocol in fact recommends a thorough analysis of the whole PD phenomenon through the information provided by the wireless instrument (frequency content of PD pulses, pulse shape, phase correlation with applied AC voltage, Phase Resolved PD pattern).
 This information enables to separate and identify the different PD phenomena possibly detected by the sensor, so as to reject the noise, discard PD phenomena that are not critical for the joint under test (e.g. corona in a nearby termination) and focus on possible critical discharges (i.e. those within the joint insulation).
 Such critical discharges should be strictly avoided, irrespective of their magnitude.

 5 conclusions